RandomStudio/random-studio/src/pages/studio.md

   - copy: We create brand and service experiences that trigger a sense of wonder.
     image: /img/studio-hero-01.jpg
     video: /img/boat.mp4
-  - copy: 'Our work comes to life in the space where the digital meets the physical. '
+  - copy: "Our work comes to life in the space where the digital meets the physical.
+      "
     image: /img/studio-hero-02.jpg
     video: /img/digital.mp4
 services: